 - 1. A single point of contact who takes responsibility for the organisation of all assessment days.
 This person needs to be available to discuss requirements with the Education Team and the Lead Assessor prior to and during the assessment days.
 A direct contact number should also be available in an emergency, i.e. in the event of any unforeseen circumstances on or just before the day. - 2.
 We need a person in the yard responsible for ensuring all horses and equipment are ready on time (according to the programme) for the smooth running of the day.
 This person needs to be available all day during the assessments, should the assessors or candidates have any questions or queries. - 3.
 A warm room with table and seats where assessors can meet and confer in private. - 4.
 A warm waiting room for candidates with adequate seating and pens to fill in the emergency form. - 5.
 Appropriate signage for candidates to find the centre, facilities (incl. toilets), waiting/briefing room.
 Signs hung stating 'Assessment in progress.'
 Please note no spectators are permitted.
 Please do make candidates feel 'at home' as they may be nervous. - 6.
 In the interest of the candidates, no photography or filming of any section of an assessment is permitted (Excluding CCTV for security or insurance purposes). - 7.
 Seating facilities for assessors and/or candidates in all phases, as they may be needed. - 8.
-The plans for the show-jumping and cross-country course should be displayed on a notice board, to allow the candidates to walk the course before the assessment starts. - 9.
-If the cross-country fences are roped or wired, suitable tools will need to be available for cutting. - 10.
-List of horses used for each riding section and what they have previously done available to for the lead assessor on the day of assessment. - 11.
-Suitable light refreshments throughout the day.
-Assessors may request lunch but this is chargeable to them directly if provided.
+The plans for the show-jumping course should be displayed on a notice board, to allow the candidates to walk the course before the assessment starts. - 9.
+List of horses used for each riding section and what they have previously done available to for the lead assessor on the day of assessment. - 10.
+Suitable light refreshments throughout the day and lunch for assessors.
+If the assessment is only half a day, please provide a light lunch for the assessors, a more substantial meal will be required for a full day assessment.